In this section

 Most banks and financial institutions subscribe to the ePayments code that protects you from any loss as a result of mistaken transactions.

-If you’re unhappy with your bank or financial institution’s response, you can make a complaint to the FOS or the CIO.
+If you’re unhappy with your bank or financial institution’s response, you can make a complaint to the AFCA.

-The FOS provides a free, external and independent process for resolving disputes between customers and banks.
+The AFCA provides a free, external and independent process for resolving disputes between customers and banks.

 They deal with a wide range of disputes between banks and customers, including complaints about 'maladministration'—for example, complaints about a bank being negligent in giving loans when it was apparent the borrower could not afford the loan.